The Rail Guardians

 Acknowledgements

-I express my gratitude to Prof. Neeldhara Misra, Prof. Jyothi Krishnan, and Saraswati Girish Nanoti for their constant guidance and encouragement.
-I thank Sakshi for helping me with the beautiful storyline.
+Thanks to Prof. Neeldhara Misra, Prof. Jyothi Krishnan, and Saraswati Girish Nanoti for helpful discussions on the problem setting, and to Sakshi for contribution to the storyline.

 References